 |A magnet I made for Stephen's locker - 2002|

 After coming home, he called to tell me he was getting married.
 I congratulated him.We hung out occasionally, after that... a dinner here or there.
 A few years later, I moved to Gulf Shores.
 One day he phoned to tell me that he, Amanda and his family were in the area.
 We met for lunch at Lulu's.

 Some time went by.
 Stephen and I spoke periodically online and on the phone.
 He was one of the first people I told that I was expecting Roman.
 He asked if he could be his fairy godfather, and I told him that he could be, of course.
-He was one of the few people to ask if he could come to my baby shower, and was the reason it was co-ed.
+He was asked if he could come to my baby shower, and was the reason it was co-ed.
 He and Adam bought Roman his ted (which sat waiting in Roman's bed for his arrival), and the book: Love You, Forever.

-Stephen and I spoke often after that.
-March 5th, I called him to let him know that we expected Roman, that day.
+We spoke often after that.
+March 5th, I called him to let him know that we expected Roman that day.
 I turned Eva Cassidy on Pandora and we talked for a bit.
-I felt a little loopy from the herbs I had taken to promote labor.
-My water broke while we were on the phone and I let him go, until a little later...
+I felt a little loopy from the herbs I had taken to promote labor, water broke while we were on the phone, and I let him go until a little later...

 We touched base here and there, but stopped talking around September (after I wished him a Happy Birthday).